Data-Tech-International/Secure-Element-Reader/README.md

  -[French(Français)](README.fr.md)

+If you want to download the latest version of the app, go to the [Releases](https://github.com/Data-Tech-International/Secure-Element-Reader/releases) and select the version of the app according to your operating system (Windows, Linux or Mac).

 ![image](https://user-images.githubusercontent.com/106304412/185734800-48b13d46-52bb-4697-9fa8-b5fcad0a7a7a.PNG)

 # Overview

-Secure Element Reader application is used for reading current data from a smart card secure element.
+Secure Element Reader application is used for:

+- reading certificate data from a smart card secure element
-In addition, you can also use the Verify PIN option to:
+- perfoming secure element audit
+- downloading and executing pending commands for the secure element

-- verify the correct PIN for a smart card
+- verifying the correct PIN for a smart card
-- check whether the PKI Applet and/or the Secure Element Applet on a smart card have been locked because of too many wrong PIN inputs (in case of 5 consecutive wrong attempts)
+- checking whether the PKI Applet and/or the Secure Element Applet on a smart card have been locked because of too many wrong PIN inputs (in case of 5 consecutive wrong attempts)

 ## Prerequisites for using the application